 6. Teacher chronological resume

-When crafting a reverse chronological resume for a teaching position, it’s important to:
+When starting a reverse chronological resume for a teaching position, it’s important to:

 Here’s an example: